Caring for paper collections

 - Put in anti-UV radiation precautions such as laminated glass or UV-absorbing filters.

-Air can often carry pollutants that affect paper if left unattended.
-Dust is a mixture of many elements that could damage paper over time.
-On paper, dust isn't always easy to remove.
-Polluting gases, such as nitrogen dioxide and sulphur dioxide, can also discolour papers.
+Air often carries pollutants that can affect paper.
+Dust contains a mixture of many elements that could damage paper over time, dust can be difficult to remove from paper.
+Polluting gases, such as nitrogen dioxide and sulphur dioxide can also discolour paper.

 - Vehicle emissions